kyin01/kyin01.github.io/index.md

+## About
+### Hi, my name is Kevin Yin
+I am currently a sophomore at NYU Stern studying Finance as well as Computing and Data Science with a minor in Mathematics and Computer Science.
+I am interested in data analytics and product management.

+## Projects

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kyin01/kyin01.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.